 With Japan easily getting interested in foreign holidays, and celebrating them in their own unique way, it is surprising to notice, that Easter has so far not being targeted by brands and companies as one would suggest it might do.

-One explanation to this is, that Japan is usually focussing on promoting cherry blossom related events and products, and could make enough marketing just with that.
+One explanation to this is, that Japan is usually focusing on promoting cherry blossom-related events and products, and could make enough marketing just with that.
 But business never sleeps and especially in 2015, you could feel a very different approach supermarkets and their product lines tried.
 Many well-established sweet-makers have had a visual makeover with a special Easter design, without altering their contents.
 But some chocolate companies have even dared to promote certain Easter products, which are not sold on a regular base.

 Never disappointing with special editions, this bunny-ear-shaped chocolate bar is perfect for the holidays.

 Easter Happiness, as Morinaga promotes it, does not stop here: the famous choco balls and crunchy chocolate sweets with Disney characters have been popular this season!

 Lotte’s Koala bears are also sold in an Easter themed package.

 *Please note that the designs of the products vary every year.